Time Fairness in Online Knapsack Problems: Introduction

-\textbf{Precursors to this work.} $\OKP$ was first studied in \cite{Marchetti:95}, with important optimal results following in \cite{ZCL:08}.
-Recent work \cite{sentinel21, Zeynali:21, Bockenhauer:14} has explored this problem with additional information and/or learning augmentation, which we also consider.
-In the context of fairness, our work is most closely aligned with the notions of time fairness recently studied for prophet inequalities \cite{arsenis22} and the secretary problem \cite{Buchbinder:09}, which considered stochastic and random order input arrivals.
-To the best of our knowledge, our work is the first to consider \textit{any} notions of fairness in $\OKP$, which considered the adversarial input arrivals.
+\textbf{Precursors to this work.} $\OKP$ was first studied by \cite{Marchetti:95}, with important optimal results following in \cite{ZCL:08}.
+Recent work \citep{sentinel21, Zeynali:21, Bockenhauer:14} has explored this problem with advice and/or learning augmentation, which we also consider -- in particular, we consider a prediction model which is similar to the frequency predictions explored by \cite{sentinel21}.
+In the context of fairness, our work is most closely aligned with the notions of time fairness recently studied for prophet inequalities \citep{arsenis22} and the secretary problem \citep{Buchbinder:09}, which considered stochastic and random order input arrivals.
+To the best of our knowledge, our work is the first to consider \textit{any} notions of fairness in $\OKP$ while considering adversarial inputs.
 We present a comprehensive review of related studies on the knapsack problem and fairness in Appendix~\ref{apx:relwork}.

-\textbf{Our contributions.} First, we formalize a natural notion of time-independent fairness (introduced by \cite{arsenis22}) in the context of $\OKP$.
-Through impossibility results (Thms.~\ref{thm:impossible}, \ref{thm:impossibleFP}, \ref{thm:impossibleN}), we show that this notion is \textit{too restrictive}, and motivate a revised definition which is feasible for $\OKP$.
+\textbf{Our contributions.} First, we introduce a natural notion of time-independent fairness.
+We show (Thm.~\ref{thm:impossible}) that the original notion \citep{arsenis22} is \textit{too restrictive} for $\OKP$, and motivate a revised definition which is feasible.
 We design a deterministic algorithm to achieve the desired fairness properties and show that it captures the Pareto-optimal trade-off between fairness and competitiveness (Thms.~\ref{thm:pareto}, \ref{thm:ectComp}).
-We further investigate randomization, showing that a randomized algorithm can optimize both competitive ratio and fairness in theory (Thm.~\ref{thm:rand}, Prop.~\ref{pro:randCTIF}); however, in trace-driven experiments, randomization underperforms significantly.
+We further investigate randomization, showing that a randomized algorithm can achieve optimal competitiveness and fairness in theory (Thm.~\ref{thm:rand}, Prop.~\ref{pro:randCTIF}); however, in trace-driven experiments, this underperforms significantly.
 Motivated by this observation, we incorporate predictions to \emph{simultaneously} improve fairness and competitiveness.
-We introduce a fair, deterministic learning-augmented algorithm with bounded consistency and robustness (Thms.~\ref{thm:laectConsist}, \ref{thm:laectRobust}).
-Finally, we present empirical results evaluating our proposed algorithms on real-world cloud traces for the online job scheduling problem.
+We introduce a fair, deterministic learning-augmented algorithm with bounded consistency and robustness (Thms.~\ref{thm:laectConsist}, \ref{thm:laectRobust}), and we show that improving this significantly is essentially impossible (Thm.~\ref{thm:laectOptimal}).
+Finally, we present numerical experiments evaluating our algorithms.